PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Acknowledgements

 \section{Acknowledgements}

 SDS, ACC, H-HL and ET acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Carnall; grant reference EP/Y037065/1).
 FC, TMS, KZA-C and DS acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Cullen; grant reference: EP/X021025/1).
-Some of the data products presented herein were retrieved from the Dawn $JWST$ Archive (DJA).
+Support for Program number JWST-GO-03543.014 was provided through a grant from the STScI under NASA contract NAS5-03127.
+We gratefully acknowledge support from the NASA Astrophysics Data Analysis Program (ADAP) under grant 80NSSC23K0495.
+Some of the data products presented herein were retrieved from the Dawn \textit{JWST} Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140.